High Probability Lower Bounds for the Total Variation Distance: Discussion

 \section{Discussion}

 We proposed in this paper two probabilistic lower bounds on the total variation distance between two distributions based on a one-dimensional projection.
-We theoretically characterized power rates in the case of the ``optimal'' projection $\rho^*$ and showed that the adaptive estimator always reaches the best possible rate.
+We theoretically characterized power rates given a sequence of (potentially random) projections $\rho_N$ and showed that the adaptive estimator always reaches the best possible rate.
 Application to a climate reanalysis dataset showcased potential use of these estimators in practice.

-The Supplemental Material contains further simulations in Section \ref{simsec}, the full analytic expression of the bounding function in Section \ref{boundingexpressionsec} and all proofs in Section \ref{proofStoDom}.